-- · Asset Management Record net revenues of \$715 million increased 3%, and record pre-tax income of \$284 million increased 12%, over fiscal 2019.
-Record net revenues were driven by growth in financial assets under management, which rose 7% to \$153.1 billion at the end of the fiscal year.
-The annual growth in financial assets under management was attributable to strong net inflows in fee-based accounts in the Private Client Group and to equity market appreciation, which more than offset net outflows for Carillon Tower Advisers. - Raymond James Bank Net revenues of \$765 million decreased 10%, and pre-tax income of \$196 million decreased 62%, compared to fiscal 2019.
-Net loans grew 1% to end the fiscal year at \$21.2 billion, as lending to clients of the Private Client Group was partially offset by a decline in corporate loans due to the sale of nearly \$700 million of loans in sectors believed to be most vulnerable to the COVID-19 pandemic.
-Net interest income declined primarily due to the decrease in short-term interest rates, which caused the Bank's net interest margin to decline 69 basis points to 2.63% in fiscal 2020 from 3.32% in fiscal 2019.
-Despite relatively low nonperforming assets of 0.10%, the annual bank loan loss provision increased to \$233 million in response to the rapid and widespread economic deterioration caused by COVID-19.
+- Private Client Group Record net revenues of \$6.61 billion increased 19%, and record pre-tax income of \$749 million increased 39%, compared to fiscal 2020.
+Record net revenues were driven primarily by strong growth in assets in fee-based accounts and a net increase in the number of financial advisors to a record of more than 8,400.
+Private Client Group assets under administration ended the fiscal year at a record \$1.12 trillion, representing 26% growth over September 30, 2020. - Capital Markets Record net revenues of \$1.89 billion increased 46%, and record pre-tax income of \$532 million increased 136%, over fiscal 2020 levels.
+Results in the Capital Markets segment were driven by record fixed income brokerage revenues and record investment banking revenues due to broad-based strength in merger and acquisition advisory, as well as underwriting activity. - Asset Management Record net revenues of \$867 million increased 21%, and record pre-tax income of \$389 million increased 37%, over fiscal 2020.
+Record net revenues were driven primarily by growth in financial assets under management, which rose 25% to \$191.9 billion at the end of the fiscal year.
+The annual growth in financial assets under management was attributable to strong net inflows in fee-based accounts in the Private Client Group and to equity market appreciation, which more than offset net outflows for Carillon Tower Advisers. - Raymond James Bank Net revenues of \$672 million decreased 12%, and pre-tax income of \$367 million increased 87%, compared to fiscal 2020.
+Net loans grew 18% to end the fiscal year at \$25.0 billion, driven by loans to Private Client Group clients and corporate loan growth.
+Despite strong loan growth, net interest income declined primarily due to the decrease in short-term interest rates since March 2020, which caused the Bank's net interest margin to decline 68 basis points to 1.95% in fiscal 2021 from 2.63% in fiscal 2020.
+The increase in pre-tax income was due primarily to a bank loan benefit for credit losses in fiscal 2021 compared to a bank loan provision in the prior year.
+As the credit environment stabilized along with the economic recovery, the bank generated an annual loan benefit for credit losses of \$32 million.
+Allowance for credit losses as a percent of total loans decreased to 1.27% from 1.65% in fiscal 2020.